TekWizely/run/README.md

 ##### Script Execution: Direct

 *NOTE:* The `#!` executor does not use `/user/bin/env` to invoke your script.
-Instead it attempts to make the temporary script file executable then invoke it directly.
+Instead, it attempts to make the temporary script file executable then invoke it directly.

 -----------------